NickHeiner/jscodemod/README.md

 # jscodemod
 JSCodemod is a codemod runner.
-Its codemods are written in JS/TS, but you can operate on any type of file.
+Its codemods are written in JS/TS, or [generated via AI](./docs/ai.md).
+You can operate on any type of file.

 ## Example